Two-Player Mode: Optimizing Credit Cards as a Couple

 Communication Is Key

-Everything you need to know about Chase's 5/24 rule: what counts, optimal application order, the Chase trifecta, and how to get back under 5/24.
+Everything you need to know about Chase's 5/24 rule: what counts, what doesn't, how to check your status, and strategic frameworks for applying under and over 5/24.